DBTrenches/SQLChecks/docs/InstanceChecks.md

 }
 ```

-Checks the runtime value against the value specified in config.
+Checks the configured value against the value specified in config.
 Each value checked is reported as an individual test result.

 The example above would check that MaxDop was 1, Show Advanced Options was off, and xp_cmdshell was disabled.